 On 30 and 31 January 2025, (future) teachers and other stakeholders from the fields of school, inclusion and open educational resources visited Graz.
 During their study visit, the participants from Estonia, Italy, Norway, Austria and Spain visited two primary schools in Graz.
 They took part in lessons, observed inclusive teaching practices and talked to school leaders and (inclusion) teachers about ideas and their own practices.

 On 30 January, the participants also explored the Digital Lab for Inclusion.
-In small groups, they familiarised themselves with different digital tools and assistive technologies (including AAC tools) and tried to work with them (e.g. drawing a picture with an eye-tracking tool).
+In small groups, they familiarised themselves with various digital tools and assistive technologies (including AAC tools) and tried to work with them (e.g. drawing a picture with an eye-tracking tool).
 They learnt more about the possibilities of using digital tools in inclusive classrooms and shared their personal experiences with different (digital) tools they use in their respective countries, institutions and schools.
 In addition to some differences in their individual practices, but also the common practices of their respective countries, the participants were also able to find similarities.

 The first EQui-T international networking event took place on 11 December.